fossasia/pslab-android/README.md

 ## License

-This project is currently licensed under the GNU General Public License v3.
-A copy of [LICENSE](LICENSE.md) is to be present along with the source code.
+This project is currently licensed under the Apache License 2.0.
+A copy of [LICENSE](LICENSE) is to be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.

 ## Maintainers
 The project is maintained by